DataCoreSoftware/Scripts/SANsymphony/Proxmox Storage Plugin/README.md

 - Compatibility with Proxmox UI and CLI
 - An interactive wrapper CLI tool (`ssy-plugin`) for simplified management

+>[!IMPORTANT]
+> The SANsymphony Custom Storage Plugin 1.0.0 has been validated and tested with Proxmox version 8.

 <br/>

 # ⚠️ Prerequisites